mbaze/bzpack/README.md

 Phrase and literal lengths are encoded using universal codes such as Elias-Gamma.

 ### A Note on Elias-Gamma Coding
 The canonical form of Elias-Gamma code consists of *N* zeroes followed by a *(N + 1)*-bit binary number.
 For instance, the number 12 is encoded as 000**1100**.
-Peter Elias devised also an alternative form in which the bits are interleaved: **1**0**1**0**0**0**0**.
+In his 1975 paper "Universal codeword sets and representations of the integers", Peter Elias devised also an alternative form in which the bits are interleaved: **1**0**1**0**0**0**0**.

 Assuming that the most significant bit is implicit, the interleaved zeroes can be seen as 1-bit flags that indicate whether another significant bit follows.
 This interleaved form lends itself to a very efficient decoder implementation.
-The actual format as output by the compressor is (**1**)1**1**1**0**1**0**0.

-That is:
+Bzpack borrows this approach but uses 1s instead of 0s.
+Therefore, the actual format as it appears in the output is: (**1**)1**1**1**0**1**0**0, that is:

 1. the most significant bit is not stored,
 2. subsequent significant bits are preceded by 1 indicating their presence,
 3. 0 marks the end of sequence.

-Therefore, the resulting codeword has exactly the same length as the canonical form.

 ### Selecting Between 1..N and 2..N Codes

 Elias-Gamma code is capable of representing arbitrary integer values 1..N.
-However, the code can be offset to 2..N and we can assign shorter codewords to lengths 2..7.
-Let's see the difference:
+However, the code can be offset to 2..N which leads to somewhat different distribution of codeword lengths:

 Regular 1..N code:
 ```